 Network Stack: Reverse Proxy, Nginx, Load balancer layer 3 and layer 4, IPtables, Tcpdump

 Development: JIRA, Git, Confluence, IDE

-If you want more in-depth knowledge on this topic you can skype me at hexwireless.
+If you would like more in-depth information on this topic, you can contact me via Skype at hexwireless.